React-Robins/website/README.md

 ### `yarn install`

-### Set API key in environment

-   Add `MEETUP_API_KEY` env variable from here: https://secure.meetup.com/meetup_api/key/.
-Do not commit this value to GitHub.
+Note:  Do NOT add `MEETUP_API_KEY` env variable as this method will no longer work.

 Run the development server: